Frequently Asked Questions: Mo Option Program

 When did the Missouri Option Program begin in Missouri?

 In 2002 the Missouri Department of Elementary and Secondary Education initiated the Missouri Option Program.
-The program is approved by the American Council on Education (owners of the GED Tests) and the Missouri State Board of Education.
+The program is approved by the Missouri State Board of Education.

 What is the Missouri Option Program?

 The Missouri Option Program is designed to serve students who lack the credits necessary to graduate with their class and are at risk of leaving school without a high school diploma.
 The program specifically targets those students who are 17 to 20 years of age or older and are at least one year behind their cohort group or for other significant reasons identified in the local Missouri Option Program plan.

 Graduation through the Missouri Option Program is not dependent on Carnegie credit attainment.
 It is a competency-based program approved by the State School Board that utilizes a high school equivalency exam as mastery for graduation purposes.
 The HiSET is the exam sanctioned by the state for the Missouri Option program and is developed and distributed by the Educational Testing Service (ETS).
 Missouri Option students who successfully pass the exam and complete all other program requirements are eligible to receive a high school diploma.

 Note: A credential that includes the word "diploma" will be awarded.
 The LEA issues a "regular"

 High School Diploma (the same as awarded to all students by local boards of education).